The last month of the summer,

 Heat index

-The average heat index in August is appraised at a life-threatening hot 50°C (122°F).
+For most parts of August, the heat index is estimated at a burning hot 50°C (122°F).

 Humidity

-In Cozumel, Mexico, the average relative humidity in August is 84%.
+In August, the average relative humidity is 84%.

 Rainfall